julkwel/me-and-php/README.md

 # Me and php
-php for beginners , write your first php code , build your first application with php.
+PHP for beginners , write your first php code , build your first application with php and learn fast.

 ## What is php ? 🤔